gaverhae/okku-remote/README.md

 clients.
 This is a bit contrived in order to show how Akka works (ad how to use it from Okku).

-The server's purpose is to accept messages asking for some simple mathematical operations and to answer with results.
+The purpose of the server is to accept messages asking for some simple mathematical operations and to answer with results.
 At first, when the server is created, it is composed of a single actor named "simpleCalculator" that knows how to do additions and subtractions.

 The first client looks-up the simpleCalculator actor by its address, and asks it to compute some values.
-This is to illustrate how to interact with already existing actors.
+This is to illustrate how to interact with previously existing remote actors.

 The second client wants to do multiplications and divisions.
-To do that, it first has to create an actor on the server, which will be called advancedCalculator and which will be able to handle multiplications and divisions.
+To do that, it first has to create an actor on the server, which will be called ``advancedCalculator`` and which will be able to handle multiplications and divisions.

 # Setup